PhilFM/Robust-M-Estimation/pypi_package/README.md

 $$\rho(r) = \frac{\sigma^2}{2} \left( 1 - \,\mathrm{e}^{-\frac{r^2}{2\sigma^2}} \right)
 $$

-with a single parameter $sigma $.
+with a single parameter $\sigma$.
 This is the simplest robust influence function.
 We recommend using the Welsch influence function over others because of its simplicity and superior convergence properties (details to come).
 The Welsch influence function is redescending, meaning that the gradient tends to zero at either ends of the range.
 This provides it with remarkable robustness, even in the presence of very bad outliers.